sonwell/ib-paper/introduction.md

 component.
 We will use the notation $\{\vec{u}\}$ and $\{\vec{f}\}$ for the set of vectors containing fluid velocities and Eulerian force densities, respectively.

-## A survey of parallel architectures {#sec:arch}
-The algorithm described below aims to be device agnostic.
-To that end, the algorithm ought to behave nicely on devices with strict limitations on parallelization, like graphical processing units (GPUs).
-GPUs use a single-instruction, multiple thread (SIMT) execution model in which a group of threads execute the same instruction on different data, in parallel.

-* Branch divergence hurts performance
-* Can't do two independent things at the same time
-* Time taken is the time it takes for the slowest thread to finish (hence a need for load balancing)
-* SIMT can be mimicked to some extent on CPUs

-Henceforth, we will use the term _thread_ to refer to a single computational unit (e.g., thread, processor, &c.) under the restrictions outlined above with the caveat that parallel primitives may be optimized for a specific devices.